energyprinciples/energyprinciples.github.io/_efficiency/001-lighting.md

 ## How do I install LEDs? (non technical)

 Get a quote!!
 If you are really interested in changing your lights for LED, just aproach a couple suppliers and see what type of installation they suggest.
-It is important to be able to compare like-with-like, so make sure that you ask them to give you the predicted energy savings and all of the assumptions used.
-That way you can make an imformed decision.
+It is important to be able to compare like-with-like, so make sure you ask them to give you the predicted energy savings and all of the assumptions used.
+That way you can make an informed decision.